nrwl/nx/docs/shared/guides/turbo-and-nx.md

 Nx has grown over the last 5 years, providing curated presets for common setups, but at the same time focusing on remaining flexible and extensible.

 - When it comes to Nx core, **the amount of the configuration Nx and Turborepo generate is the same**.
 Nx and Turborepo both generate a json file at the root of your workspace.
-- Turborepo requires you to keep all of your caching configuration in the root `turbo.json` file.
-This means that if you change a caching setting for a particular project, it will break the cache for every project in the repo.
-Nx did the same thing 2 years ago, but now you can break out project specific configuration into separate `project.json` files, which makes for less cache misses on large repos.
+- Both Nx and Turborepo allow you to define project specific configuration in separate files to ensure that changing those settings does not break the cache for the whole repository and to keep the configuration settings close to the related code.

 Getting started quickly is very easy.
 Check out some of the examples below: